Gdoc/Admin

 Click to open interactive version

-In 1994, the FAO launched the Global Rinderpest Eradication Programme (GREP) with the goal of eradication by 2010.13 Thanks to the program's global surveillance and vaccination efforts (a ring vaccination strategy similar to that applied to smallpox was used)14, the last known rinderpest outbreak occurred in Kenya in 2001 with the last case being recorded in Mauritania in 2003.
+In 1994, the FAO launched the Global Rinderpest Eradication Programme (GREP) with the goal of eradication by 2010.13 Thanks to the program's global surveillance and vaccination efforts (a ring vaccination strategy similar to that applied to smallpox was used)14, the last known rinderpest outbreak occurred in Kenya in 2001.
 Over the next ten years, the GREP continued to search for rinderpest samples.
 Finding none, rinderpest was declared eradicated by the World Organization for Animal Health (OIE) on 25 May 2011.15

 Unfortunately, no data on rinderpest cases and deaths seem to exist on a global level.16